-The Airbus A319-115LR is a modern twin engine aircraft with a range of 5000 nautical miles, providing the ability to fly Hobart to Antarctica and return without refuelling, a total of almost 4000km.
+The Airbus A319-115LR is a modern twin engine aircraft with a range of 5000 nautical miles, providing the ability to fly Hobart to Antarctica and return without refuelling, a total of almost 4000 nautical miles.

 Intercontinental flights operate during the summer months and land at the Wilkins Aerodrome, 70km southeast of Casey.

-The Wilkins blue ice runway operates during the summer period and supports regular scheduled flights from Australia.
+Wilkins Aerodrome operates during the summer period and supports regular scheduled flights from Australia.
 The blue ice runway is capable of supporting large wheeled aircraft and smaller ski-equipped aircraft.